Jestella/e-commerce/README.md

 # Motivation

-I wanted to learn and practice React by building a big application that has login and payment systems.
+I wanted to learn and practice React by building a big application that has login and payment pages.

 # Features